PasingGrades

 The good student versus bad student binary was never as clear as the grading system made it look.

-Separating academic grades from behavioral tracking is not about lowering standards.
-It is about making the grade mean something real.
+Separating academic grades from behavioral tracking is crucial.
 An A should mean a student mastered the material.
 A C should mean they partially understand it.
 Not that they submitted every assignment on time and sat quietly during class.

 When grades start reflecting actual learning, two things shift.
-Parents and universities get information they can actually trust.
-And students stop asking "what do I need to do to pass?" and start asking the question education was always supposed to answer: "what do I need to understand?"
+Parents and universities get useful feedback.
+It is only then that students will stop asking "what do I need to do to pass?" and start asking the right question which is "what do I need to do to understand?"

 Share this post